p2or/blender-vfxtoolbox/README.md

 #blender-vfxtoolbox #

 Blender-vfxtoolbox was developed during the production of the short film [senseless](https://vimeo.com/76863099).
+The main goal is to have a solid environment for better organizing and reconstructing vfx shots.

 ![vfx toolbox](http://zblur.de/github/vfxtoolbox/vfxtoolbox_151_ui-objectmode.jpg "vfxtoolbox 1.5.1 UI-Object Mode")